How to Choose the Ideal Boat Lift for Your Boat, Dock and Waters

 Even if you're allowed to work with electricity at your dock, there are still some other things to consider.

 Sometimes a boat lift can considerably heighten the boat above the water line, causing it to block the views of neighboring slips.
-I don't know about you, but I wouldn't want to have to stare at someone's hull during a beautiful sunset either.
+I don't know about you, but I wouldn't want to have to stare at someone's hull during a beautiful sunset.

 You might encounter more height restrictions depending on dock roof styles.